mikiyam/nopasanada/_posts/2020-06-08-femininity.md

 In the south of Spain, it’s still *machista* [male chauvinistic].
 When I come back to the south of Spain, I still feel that it is difficult as a woman at a certain age to be free.
 For example, I was in Holland and in other countries, and I liberated myself from collective memories of the women: women who were submissive and oppressed.

-When I sing and dance flamenco, I have to connect with the pain, because flamenco comes from that pain.
+When I sing and dance flamenco, I have to connect with the pain, because flamenco comes from pain.
 Pain can be a power: you can wake up through pain, no?
 Like with fire.
 Flamenco is that for me; through flamenco I am awake, and I use it to develop consciousness.
 This was my instrument to liberate myself to become a free woman.
 Flamenco was my instrument to give a life to my children, to fight against a system here that wants to make me a victim like my mother—no, I use flamenco and I was famous, instead of a victim.
 Flamenco was a gift for me.

 <div class="responsive-embed responsive-embed-16by9">